justinlund/dreamcloud-docs/source/dreamcompute/tutorials/deploy-discourse-with-ansible.rst

     [user@localhost]$ ansible-playbook site.yml

 This will take a while to run, sometimes up to 20 minutes.

+The last thing to do is create a DNS record for your new server.
+Do this by following the `documentation on creating DNS records.
+<215414867-How-do-I-add-custom-DNS-records->`_

-If you have configured everything correctly you can visit the new site in a browser and finish the installation.
+If you have
+configured everything correctly you can visit the new site in a browser and finish the installation.